dulingo

 Prague is renowned for its rich history, stunning architecture, and vibrant cultural scene.
 Take time to explore the city’s attractions, visit museums, savour Czech cuisine, and immerse yourself in the local culture.

 Ans.
-The cost of living in Prague is generally more affordable compared to many other European cities.
+The cost of living in Prague is generally more affordable compared to many other European cities which is around CZK 20,324 without rent.
 However, it can vary depending on your lifestyle and personal choices.

 Ans.
 The Czech Republic has a public healthcare system, and EU citizens with a European Health Insurance Card (EHIC) can access it.
 For non-EU citizens, it is advisable to have health insurance.
 Private healthcare options are also available, and the costs can vary based on the services required.

 Ans.
 Dining out in Prague can vary depending on the type of establishment.
-A meal at an inexpensive restaurant can cost around $6.22.
+The average monthly food expenses for a person in Prague are around CZK 8724.

 Many Indian students dream of pursuing education in developed nations due to the exposure and career growth they offer.
 Consider joining a free counselling session with Leverage Edu if you are also planning to study abroad